akkikhan/Primus-SaaS/sdk/nodejs/primus-identity-validator/README.md

 - Routes to correct validator based on iss claim
 - Returns 401 if validation fails
 - Attaches PrimusUser to req.primusUser on success
+- Attaches tenant context to req.primusTenantContext (and req.tenantContext) when a tenantResolver is provided
+- Optional rate limiting (429 + Retry-After) for repeated failures via `rateLimiting`

 ### requireRoles(...roles: string[])